shabin5785/Golang_notes/GO_1.md

 thes e conversions change the typ e but not the representation of the value.
 If x is assig nable to T, a conversion is per mitted but is usually redundant

+-The underlying typ e of a named typ e deter mines its str ucture and representation, and also the set of intrinsic operat ions it supports, which are the same as if the underlying typ e had been used direc tly.
+That means that arithmetic operators work the same for Celsius and Fahrenheit as they do for float64